 What’s The Difference Between a Given Name and a First Name?

-There is no difference between a given name and a first name they are just simply different terms.
-But some people may lump a first name and middle name together and class these as a child’s given names.
-A child’s given or first name comes before their family name in most countries but there are exceptions.
+There is no difference between a given name and a first name.
+They are simply interchangeable terms.
+However, some people may lump a first name and middle name together and class these as a child’s given names.

 |Name||Meaning Of Name|